Metropolitan Police Department of the District of Columbia: September 11 attacks

-On September 11, 2001, four commercial aircraft were hijacked by members of a terrorist group called Al-Qaeda.
+On September 11, 2001, four commercial aircraft were hijacked by Al-Qaeda.
 Two of the planes were crashed into each of The World Trade Center towers in New York City, one was retaken by passengers and crashed near Shanksville, Pennsylvania, and one was crashed into The Pentagon.
 All MPD officers were called in to support law enforcement efforts, including those to evacuate the city and protect buildings.

 Washington Navy Yard shooting

 On September 16, 2013, Aaron Alexis entered the Washington Navy Yard where he was working as a contractor and carried out the deadliest workplace mass shooting in Washington D.C. history, killing 12.
 He used a shotgun he had legally purchased days before, and a handgun he had taken from a security guard after fatally shooting him during the attack.
 His attack lasted 1 hour and 9 minutes before he was fatally shot by a member of the MPD Emergency Response Team (ERT).